Pierre-Rene07/BanSystem-Spigot/README.md

 Name  | Description | Permission
 :---:         | :---:         | :---:
-Ban Players  | Users with this permission will be able to ban other users | `bansystem.admin.ban` Ignore Bans  | Users with this permission will no be banned | `bansystem.admin.ignore`
+Permanent Ban Players  | Users with this permission will be able to ban other users for ever | `bansystem.admin.pban` Ignore Bans  | Users with this permission will no be banned | `bansystem.admin.ignore`